RACINE PUBLIC LIBRARY

-Customers obtain a library card by submitting a completed Borrower Registration Form.
-Any customer who wants to obtain or replace a library card from Racine Public Library must provide a valid non-expired government issued identification.
-There is no charge for the initial card; however, replacement cards cost $1.
-The library accepts the following as valid identification:
+A customer obtains a Racine Public Library (RPL) card by submitting a completed Borrower Registration Form.
+Any customer who wants to obtain or replace a library card from RPL must provide a valid non-expired government issued identification.
+There is no charge for the initial card; however, a replacement card costs $1.
+RPL accepts the following as valid identification:

 - United States Military ID Card